tokenbound/sdk/README.md

 `walletClient` (optional) OR
 `signer` (optional)

 Use either a viem `walletClient` [(see walletClient docs)](https://viem.sh/docs/clients/wallet.html) OR an Ethers `signer` [(see signer docs)](https://docs.ethers.org/v5/api/signer/) for transactions that require a user to sign.
-Note that viem is an SDK dependency, so walletClient is preferable for most use cases.
-Use of Ethers signer is recommended only for legacy projects.
+Note that viem is an SDK dependency, so walletClient is preferable for most use cases. _Use of Ethers signer is recommended only for legacy projects_.
-For easy reference, we've prepared [SDK code examples](https://github.com/tokenbound/sdk/tree/main/examples) for each method.
+For easy reference, we've prepared [SDK code examples](https://github.com/tokenbound/sdk/tree/main/examples) for a few simple SDK interactions.

 ```ts copy
 const tokenboundClient = new TokenboundClient({ walletClient, chainId: 1 })